 - Autonomous exception capture with time-travel debugging solves “process” – the process using Ozcode is completely different.
 Autonomous exception capture gives you the complete error execution flow, so there is no need to reproduce an error.
 Time-travel debugging lets you step through the error execution flow with code-level observability.
 Using tracepoints and dynamic logs, you can add and remove log output and examine application state anywhere in your code at will without having to rebuild and redeploy.

 Ultimately, observability platforms may alert you to an error in your application and even point you to where in the code you might start looking; however, from there, it’s a guessing game.
 These tools do not provide the code-level observability into the error execution flow needed to do an effective root cause analysis.
 Metrics and dashboards cannot replace time-travel debug information required to fix Production errors.

-Nevertheless, it’s important to emphasize again that Ozcode Production Debugger and observability platforms are complementary tools, and both are vital components of an enterprise tool stack.
+Nevertheless, it’s important to emphasize again that Ozcode Live Debugger and observability platforms are complementary tools, and both are vital components of an enterprise tool stack.
 Observability platforms monitor your systems for performance metrics and resource usage to ensure a good level of business continuity during normal operation.
 However, Production errors are inevitable, and when they occur, they disrupt business continuity.
-That’s when Ozcode Production Debugger jumps in to restore it.
+That’s when Ozcode Live Debugger jumps in to restore it.

 In other words…

 Observability platforms maintain business continuity during normal operations.
 Ozcode Production Debugger restores business continuity when errors occur.